 Every two months we ask three questions to spark discussion about the Spotlight.
 We’re encouraging as many people as possible to discuss these questions in a ‘Wee Circle’ group, and to share feedback on the ‘Wee Circle – Have Your Say’ page of this website.
 Your opinions are valuable and will help us with our strategy going forward…

-You can find this month’s topic on the Latest section of this site, where past topics can be found further down the page.
-Each month we publish an anonymous summary report of the feedback received.
+You can find the Spotlights on the Latest section of this site, where past topics can be found further down the page.
+Every two months we publish an anonymous summary report of the feedback received.
 These are the Spotlights for the next couple of months:

 We believe that everyone has a part to play in creating gender equality and that everyone benefits from a more gender equal society.
 We believe in doing what’s right, not what’s easy.
 And we know we can’t tackle gender equality without tackling how gender overlaps with other things like race, religion, disability and sexuality.
 That’s why we want as many people as possible to discuss the issues and share their feedback through this website and our social media channels.